 What is a holding time?

-Testing methods have a U.S. EPA maximum allowable holding time from the time your water sample was collected until the time of testing.
+Testing methods have a U.S. EPA maximum allowable holding time from the time your water sample was collected until the time testing begins.
 Results from samples analyzed past holding time may be less accurate.
 The holding time is indicated on the bottle label.
+Samples that do not meet the holding time when received at the laboratory will not be accepted for testing.

 -

-I want to bring in my surface water sample, (beach, pond, stream etc.), for E. coli testing.
-When can I bring this to the laboratory?
-What is the U.S. EPA hold time for surface water samples?
+I want to bring in my surface water sample collected from a beach, a pond, or a stream for E. coli testing.
+When can I bring this to the Laboratory and what is the U.S. EPA hold time for this testing?

 Surface water samples can be delivered to the Laboratory Monday through Thursday 8:00am - 3:00pm.
-We do not accept surface water samples on Friday.
-All surface water samples must be delivered to the laboratory within six (6) hours of collection to allow the laboratory to begin testing within the specified U.S. EPA hold time criteria (8 hours from time of collection).
-If you are bringing in a large number of surface water samples to the Laboratory, please call 517-335-9581 to schedule these in advance.
+The laboratory does not accept surface water samples on Friday.
+All surface water samples must be delivered to the laboratory within 6 hours of collection to allow the laboratory time to begin testing within the U.S. EPA maximum allowable holding time of 8 hours.
+If you are bringing in several surface water samples to the Laboratory, call 517-335-9581 to schedule these in advance.

 -

-If I bring in my sample for drinking water bacteria to the lab in the morning can I get my results the same day?
+If I bring my drinking water sample to the lab for bacteria testing, can I get my results the same day?

 -